 - Licensing Rules: Oracle ASFU licenses do not always follow standard Oracle licensing rules, such as counting named users plus users or processors.
 Instead, they occasionally use royalty license models where the ISV can resell Oracle licenses, and Oracle receives a percentage from the ISV price list every time there is a sale.
 This model eliminates the need to count processors or users.

-- Oracle Unlimited License Agreement: If you enter into an Oracle Unlimited license agreement, you will need to migrate and include the ASFU licenses.
+- Oracle Unlimited License Agreement: If you enter into an Oracle Unlimited license agreement, you must migrate and include the ASFU licenses.

 - Oracle ASFU vs. Oracle PAH: There are differences in how Oracle positions these license models to its ISV/partners due to different sales compensation packages.
 The main difference is that Oracle PAH licenses are intended for use by many end customers, while the ASFU license model is for 1:1 companies.
 If you are an Oracle ISV, it’s crucial to understand these differences in license models to avoid costly license fees if Oracle audits your business.

-There are 2 different license models that the App Specific FU license is available under.
-The most common 95%+ is the standard Oracle license metric, named user plus and processor licenses.
+There are two different license models that the App Specific FU license is available under.
+The most common 95%+ is the standard Oracle license metric, user plus, and processor licenses.

-If you have that license model you need to license the Application Specific Full Use licenses the same way as you would for normal full use licenses but with the application package restrictions.
+If you have that license model, you need to license the Application Specific Full Use licenses as you would for regular full-use licenses but with the application package restrictions.

-The second ASFU Oracle license model, which is rare but exists in the royalty license model.
-In this model the ISV provices Oracle with its current price list and they agree on providing Oracle a % of all sales.
-In return the ISV can resell App Specific FU licenses without any consideration of the number of users and processors.
+The second ASFU Oracle license model is rare but exists in the royalty license model.
+In this model, the ISV provides Oracle with its current price list, and they agree on providing Oracle with a % of all sales.
+In return, the ISV can resell App Specific FU licenses without considering the number of users and processors.

 Oracle ASFU and Audits

-- Oracle ASFU license deployments should not included in end customer Oracle license audits.
+- Oracle ASFU license deployments should not be included in end-customer Oracle license audits.

 - Any audit of Oracle software for Application Specific Full Use must be done via the ISV/OEM partner who resold the license.
 (Oracle audits the Oracle ISV and not the end customer)

-- The end customer is not liable towards Oracle for any non-compliance with the Oracle license.
+- The end customer is not liable to Oracle for non-compliance with the Oracle license.

-- Oracle has in the past few years been increasing the number of audits they are conducting on its ISVs.
+- In the past few years, Oracle has been increasing the number of audits they conduct on its ISVs.

-- ISVs who have resold licenses to its customers, are often targetted in audits and if its customers are found to be non compliant the partner is liable to pay Oracle for unlicensed software.
+- ISVs who have resold licenses to their customers are often targeted in audits.
+If its customers are found to be non-compliant, the partner is liable to pay Oracle for unlicensed software.